-Course Konstantīns Beņkovskis, Associate Professor Director konstantins.benkovskis@sseriga.edu Department Economics Lecturer(s) Konstantīns Beņkovskis, Associate Professor ECTS Credit Points 4 National CP/ 6 ECTS CP; core course Student Workload (SWL): Structured SWL Lectures (count and length in Seminars (count and length in Estimated time of self-academic hours- 45 min.)
-40 hours Structured SWL Lectures (count and length in Estimated time of self-academic hours- 45 min.))
-30 hours 90 hours Course Prerequisites Although the course is motivated by the aim of understanding past and current events in both the world economy and in the Baltic States, the principal means by which this will be realized is economic theory backed up by some empirical evidence.
+Course Konstantīns Beņkovskis, Associate Professor Director konstantins.benkovskis@sseriga.edu Department Economics Lecturer(s) Konstantīns Beņkovskis, Associate Professor ECTS Credit Points 4 National CP/ 6 ECTS CP; core course · · · · Student Workload (SWL): Structured SWL Unstructured SWL Lectures (count and length in Seminars (count and length in Estimated time of self- academic hours- 45 min.) academic hours- 45 min.)) studies (in hours) 40 hours 30 hours 90 hours Course Although the course is motivated by the aim of understanding past and current events in Prerequisites both the world economy and in the Baltic States, the principal means by which this will be realized is economic theory backed up by some empirical evidence.
 Thus we shall rely on formal economic modelling.
 This means extensively using tools from Year 1 Microeconomics.
 The level of mathematics is rather simple.
 But it might be wise to review the topic on derivatives, constrained optimization and other basic math concepts from Year 1 Mathematics.
-Also, prior knowledge of econometrics is required to understand some additional reading materials better Research skills needed and developed This course develops research skills based on formal economic modelling, and requires some abstract thinking IT-skills needed Some R skills from Econometrics (Year 2) would be required for the Assignment Related Previous courses: Mathematics (Year 1), Microeconomics (Year 1), Macroeconomics Courses (Year 1), Econometrics (Year 2) Upcoming courses: Specialisation: Economics (Year 3) Students eligible Year 2 and exchange students, as well as debtors from previous study years Introduction (Course objectives) The course will examine the causes and consequences of international trade, as well a providing an analysis of trade policy.
-Questions addressed will include: • Why do nations trade? • What goods and services do they trade? • Who gains from this trade? • Is free trade optimal? • Should countries intervene to influence the structure of their international trade?
-In practice we observe that trade is frequently subject to barriers and restrictions (not t speak about recent case of Russia's food embargo or ongoing trade war between the U and the rest of the world, mainly China).
-Countries are often reluctant to remove suc restrictions for various political, cultural or economical reasons.
-Accordingly we shall investigate the motives for countries or organizations to restrict or regulate international trade and we shall study the effects of such policies on economic welfare as well as the role of the World Trade Organisation (WTO) in shaping trade policy at a multi-countrilevel (as well as more recent examples of TPP or TTIP) Content 1.
-Introduction and overview of the world trade • What is International Economics about? • Important topics and structure of the course • World trade in goods and services • Baltic States trade in goods and services
+Also, prior knowledge of econometrics is required to D 1 1 11 understand some additional reading materials better Research skills This course develops research skills based on formal economic modelling, and requires needed and some abstract timiking Some Babilla from Econometrica (Veer 2) would be required for the Assignment noodod Some K skills from Econometrics (Year 2) would be required for the Assignment Polatod Dravious courses: Mathematics (Veer 1) Microeconomics (Veer 1) Macroeconomics Courses (Vear 1) Econometrics (Vear 2) Courses Upcoming courses: Specialisation: Economics (Vear 3) Students Year 2 and exchange students, as well as debtors from previous study years eligible Introduction The course will examine the causes and consequences of international trade, as well as (Course providing an analysis of trade policy.
+Questions addressed will include: objectives) • Why do nations trade? . , • What goods and services do they trade? • Who gains from this trade? • Is free trade optimal? • Should countries intervene to influence the structure of their international trade?
+In practice we observe that trade is frequently subject to barriers and restrictions (not to speak about recent case of Russia's food embargo or ongoing trade war between the US and the rest of the world, mainly China).
+Countries are often reluctant to remove such restrictions for various political, cultural or economical reasons.
+Accordingly we shall investigate the motives for countries or organizations to restrict or regulate international trade and we shall study the effects of such policies on economic welfare as well as the role of the world Trade Organisation (WTO) in shaping trade policy at a multi-country Contont 1.
+Introduction and examples of the world trade Content • What is International Economics about? • Important topics and structure of the course • World trade in goods and services Baltic States trade in goods and services · Dattic States trade in goods and services